LYNCH·LLP

 Questions about Examiner Maria De Jesus Rivera

-The allowance rate is a historical percentage of decided applications that were allowed.
-It describes past outcomes and is not a prediction of how any specific application will be examined or decided.
+No. The pooled allowance rate describes past outcomes across dozens of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION